aws/aws-dotnet-extensions-configuration/README.md

 Follow the examples below to see how the library can be integrated into your application.
 This extension adheres to the same practices and conventions of [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1).

 ## ASP.NET Core Example
-The most common use case for this library is for your ASP.NETCore application to pull configuration from Parameter Store.
+The most common use case for this library is to pull configuration from Parameter Store.
 You can easily add this functionality by adding 1 line of code:

 ```csharp
 public class Program